-Jim has worked on four presidential campaigns, managed a congressional campaign and served as a Communications Advisor to President George W. Bush and Senate Majority Leader Bill Frist.
+Jim has worked on five presidential campaigns, managed a congressional campaign and served as a Communications Advisor to President George W. Bush and Senate Majority Leader Bill Frist.
 In addition, he served as a Senior Advisor to the 2012 Republican National Convention.

 Before founding Jim Dyke & Associates in 2005, now JDA Frontline, Jim served as Communications Director for the Republican National Committee (RNC), where he spearheaded a successful communications strategy that helped re-elect President Bush in 2004.
 He created innovative earned media campaigns that garnered significant national attention by integrating innovative online components and aggressive outreach, leading to maximized coverage in all areas of the media.
 Prior to the 2004 election, Jim was the RNC Press Secretary.

 Serving as Press Secretary and Spokesman for U.S. Commerce Secretary Donald Evans during the Bush Administration’s first term, Jim handled all media relations including rapid response activities and development and delivery of the Secretary’s message.

 Prior to serving in the Bush Administration, Jim built successful coalitions and developed communications strategies for clients of Quinn Gillespie & Associates.

 He began his career in Washington, D.C., as a Senate parking lot attendant.
 In short order, he parlayed a stint as assistant brewmeister at the Capital City Brewing Company into a lobbying position at the Beer Institute.